-Affordable Care Act: The Patient Protection and Affordable Care Act (ACA) is a federal law passed in 2010 aimed at reforming the health care system.
+Affordable Care Act: The Patient Protection and Affordable Care Act (ACA) is a federal law passed in 2010 that aimed to reform the U.S. health care system.
 The purpose of the law is to expand access to high-quality affordable health insurance.
-In California, this includes the creation of a new health insurance marketplace called Covered California and the expansion of California’s free public health insurance program called
+In California, this includes the creation of a new health insurance marketplace, called Covered California, as well as the expansion of California’s free public health insurance program, Medi-Cal.

-Certified Application Assistor (CAA): An individual trained and certified to enroll people in Healthy San Francisco.
-HSF Application Assistors can also provide application assistance for other program such as Medi-Cal and Healthy kids.
+Application Assistor: Application Assistor: An individual trained and certified to enroll eligible individuals in Healthy San Francisco.
+HSF Application Assistors also provide application assistance for other programs, such as Medi-Cal.

-Covered California: Covered California is the marketplace that will connect Californians to accessible, high-quality health coverage.
+Covered California: Covered California is the marketplace that connects Californians to accessible, high-quality health coverage.

 Federal Poverty Level: A measure of income level issued annually by the Department of Health and Human Services.
 Federal poverty levels are used to determine your eligibility for certain programs and benefits.

 Health Access Program: A program designed to make health care services accessible and affordable for an uninsured population.
 It is not a health insurance product, but can provide services such as primary care and preventive care, prescription drugs, and specialty care; certain restrictions apply depending on the service and the program.

 Health Care Reform: (also known as Affordable Care Act) Enacted in March 2010, the federal Patient Protection and Affordable Care Act, commonly referred to as “Obamacare,” provides the framework, policies, regulations and guidelines for implementation of comprehensive health care reform by the states.
 The Affordable Care Act will expand access to high-quality affordable insurance and health care.